openjs-foundation/cross-project-council/proposals/stage-2/PROJECT_ONBOARDING/README.md

 We need to share a workflow and understanding of what steps are required to bring in projects to the OpenJS Foundation.
 This process is an attempt to organize our ideas and our work to make that happen effectively.
 This process should be explicit and consistent to make applications fair for all projects.

-## Unresolved Question
+## Unresolved Questions

-* Should there be a quiet period?
-* Should all emeritus projects be expected to go through this process?
+* Should all existing projects be expected to go through check list?
-* Should projects be able to enter as `Impact Level`?
+* Suggestion: group all the per-repo info we're looking for in one place (such as issue trackers, lists of committers, links to documentation such as Governance.md )
+* Clarification: to vendor dependencies include transitive dependencies as well?
+Also dev, prod dependencies or both?
+* Suggestion: include a tool such as https://www.npmjs.com/package/license-checker for grabbing dependency info
+* Suggestion: clarify the purpose of the request for list of committers (for staging purposes) and what measurements are to be used.
+* Clarification: what kind of information do we want to gather on a 'whole project' vs. 'per repo' basis bearing in mind there may be some variability across some project repositories.

 ## What is necessary to complete this proposal